-This underlines MNT as particularly strong case for funding by IFFIm, which spent US$ 61.4 million to fight the disease since 2007, and continues to sustain MNT elimination efforts.
+This underlines MNT as particularly strong case for funding by IFFIm, which spent US$ 61.4 million to fight the disease as of June 2015, and continues to sustain MNT elimination efforts.

 Tens of millions of women have been vaccinated under the campaign, with additional funds used to confirm elimination of MNT in specific countries.

 In addition to immunisation, proper hygiene during and after delivery, as well as education of young women also are critical.